helm/charts/stable/prometheus-operator/README.md

 Alternatively, you can disable the hooks by setting `prometheusOperator.admissionWebhooks.enabled=false`.

 ### Helm fails to create CRDs
-Due to a bug in helm, it is possible for the 5 CRDs that are created by this chart to fail to get fully deployed before Helm attempts to create resources that require them.
+You should upgrade to Helm 2.14 + in order to avoid this issue.
+However, if you are stuck with an earlier Helm release you should instead use the following approach: Due to a bug in helm, it is possible for the 5 CRDs that are created by this chart to fail to get fully deployed before Helm attempts to create resources that require them.
 This affects all versions of Helm with a [potential fix pending](https://github.com/helm/helm/pull/5112).
 In order to work around this issue when installing the chart you will need to make sure all 5 CRDs exist in the cluster first and disable their previsioning by the chart:

 1. Create CRDs
 ```console